lia2353/Sorting-Algorithms/algorithms/sorting/README.md

 --------------------------------
 ***Comparison-based sorting***
-- Comparison sorts are limited by a lower bound of O(N logN).
+- Comparison sorts are limited by a lower bound of Ω(N logN).

 ***Time Complexity O(N^2)***
 - Inefficient on large arrays.